 Most D and Cs are done under general anesthesia.
 The procedure is typically very short, and general anesthetic can be quickly reversed, with the patient going home later the same day.
 Some patients prefer or require spinal or epidural blocks, but these forms of anesthesia take more time for the anesthesiologist to perform and require more recovery time for the patient.
 Occasionally, in a very motivated patient, the procedure can be done under a local anesthetic with or without intravenous pain medication or twilight sleep.
-Overall, the choice of anesthetic is a generally determined by the anesthesiologist and patient.
-The surgeon performing the procedure only requires that the patient not move during the surgery.
+Overall, the choice of anesthetic is a generally determined by the surgeon, the anesthesiologist, and the patient.

 How is a D and C performed?

 The actual procedure is done in an operating room, either in a hospital, surgery center, or a specially designated room in a physician's office.
 After adequate anesthesia has been administered, and with the patient in position (similar to that for a Pap smear), the vagina and cervix are cleansed with an antibacterial scrub (usually Betadine).
 An instrument is used to grasp the upper portion of the cervix, and then the opening to the uterus is gradually widened with metal dilators to about the size of a large pencil.